katielouie/Gallery-Viewer/README.md

 - As a user, I want to be able to view a single artwork in my gallery and view it in detail
 - As a user, I want to be able to sort the gallery by title
 - As a user, I want to be able to organize the gallery by medium or subject
+- As a user, I want to be able to be able to save my gallery
+- As a user, when I start the application, I want to be given the option to load my gallery from file.